somsubhra88/Obsidian-Vault/Office/Response to Ting-San.md

-I think uplift mode is to access what action will improve the probability that users will purchase right?
+### I think the uplift mode is to access what action will improve the probability that users will purchase right?

-Are users already happy and going to purchase anyway so we should waste advertising dollars?
+#### Are users already happy and going to purchase anyway, so we should waste advertising dollars?

 Will our ads annoy users and therefore negatively impact their probability to purchase?